mwangaben/patterns/README.md

   >> Post officer prepares necessary documents for parcel collection from their office
       While the client will go to the post office to collect his parcel
+#### 1.The Chain Of Responsibilities

+   > This design pattern enable to associate numbers of tasks to be handled when appropriate by any Object in the chain.

+  >> For example a Telecommunication company that has an automated customer care services for common issues faced by their customers.
+When a customer make a call to the system asks a question and pass him/her down to the next
+    chain when the current one is not able to fix the issue.

+  >> Finally when the system failed to fix the issue with the customer, the call is redirected to a customer care who happens to be a human being as a last resort.